BrandonRivas/Scan_For_Advice/README.md

 # Scan For Advice
 After completing a full-stack boot camp, I found myself struggling with the next steps.
 I often felt lost when it came to searching for a job, figuring out how to continue learning, and determining whether I was truly prepared for a developer position.

 Through this small frontend project, my aim is to offer a moment to pause and take a breath.
-By simply scanning, you will receive random life advice.
+By simply `scanning`, you will receive random life advice.

 Remember, life is both too short and very long.
 Try to cherish the little moments.